 Website design is much more than how your website looks.
 Your site needs to be designed with SEO in mind.
 It’s important to have a designer that knows what it takes to make a site with great SEO.
 Of course, the content on your page has a lot to do with SEO as well, but the structure is important.
 SEO is not something to add in at the end of your web design process, it’s something that’s included from the beginning.

 7. How much input will I have with my website design?

 A good designer will have their own set of questions that they ask you to get a feel for your business goals.
 They should ask what type of aesthetic you are looking for and what designs you definitely don’t like.
 If they aren’t asking you these questions, it is a red flag.
 But, you should also do your due diligence to find out how much input you will have with your website design.

 8. Can you create a logo for my website?

 If you don’t already have a logo, ask your designer if they will create one for you.
 Your logo will be used on printed materials, uniforms, vehicles, etc. so it needs to be versatile.
 Ask to see other logos they have created so you can get an idea of what they will produce for you.
 Consider how well their logos match the business and establish brand identity.
 Find out whether the logo will be an additional fee or if they will include it in your web design cost.

 Asking your web designer these eight questions will ensure your website design process is as smooth as can be!
 In need of a new website?
-Contact us today!
+We at Technology Aloha want you to get the best out of your site so you can focus on creating a greater impact on your community.
+Contact us today to learn more!